Blisse/blisse.github.com/_posts/2015-10-18-lovetheprocess.md

 Later that day, we managed to find some other teams at our school and headed back to where they would announce the winners.
 The Paper Boat team got 4th place again.

-"Mechanical Transporter.
+"Mechanical Transporter event.
 First place: West Hill Colleg-"

 All I can remember is screaming with everyone else from my school.
 I don't think I've ever screamed as hard and happily before.
-The announcer had to ask us to calm down so they could announce the rest of the results.
-The 4 of us high-fived the hell out of our hands.
-Our physics professor had a crazy smile on his face, and gave us the hardest handshake we've had.
+The announcer had to ask us to calm down so they could announce the 2nd and 3rd place winners.
+The 4 of us high-fived.
+Our physics professor had a crazy smile on his face, and gave us all the hardest handshake I've felt.
 And then we high-fived the rest of our class.
-A year of failure redeemed, and a huge sigh of relief.
-It was over.
+A year of failure redeemed.
+And a huge sigh of relief.
+We did it.

-All of our failures led to all of our improvements, making it so much more worthwhile.
-After failing last year, we had nothing to lose, and trusted our ability to fix our problems and our failures.
-And we did it.